- Company Name: SWCA Environmental Consultants

-- Completion of an accredited field school or equivalent experience required.
+- Participation in an accredited field school or equivalent experience required.

-- At least 6 months of professional fieldwork experience identifying and documenting cultural resources in California and/or the Great Basin using a range of field methodologies, including survey, testing, excavation, and monitoring is required.
+- At least two (2) years of professional fieldwork experience identifying and documenting cultural resources in California and/or the Great Basin using a range of field methodologies, including survey, testing, excavation, and monitoring is required.

 - Ability to travel (sometimes overnight) to a location for an extended period of time, walk and conduct fieldwork for long hours, sometimes in inclement weather, rugged terrain, often at high altitudes, and ability to carry equipment and supplies weighing up to 40 pounds is required.
 An understanding and willingness to safely accommodate these environmental challenges is required.

 - Must have a valid driver’s license and the ability to safely operate a 4wd vehicle on rugged, backcountry roads required; must be able to pass a Motor Vehicle background screening.

 - Must be able to work safely on construction sites and around heavy equipment.